Tek5-robocar/robocar_documentation/vesc.md

 ## 5. Notes {#notes}

-- Always elevate the car on the provided stand before any motor testing.
-- Double-check polarity and wire order before powering the system.
-- For Linux users, be sure to configure USB permissions properly (`dialout` group).

-&nbsp;

 To contribute improvements or report issues with this calibration guide, please use the GitHub repository’s issues tab or submit a pull request.